 Clear Lake is located in the North Saskatchewan River drainage basin in east-central Alberta, near the Battle River valley.
 The lake sits at an elevation of 663 m above sea level and has a length of approximately 1.2 km and a width of 0.9 km.
-Unfortunately we were unable to locate a bathymetric map for Clear Lake, suggesting that the lake has not been recently sounded.
-For this reason estimating the mean depth of this lake is not possible.
-Measurements of the maximum depth of this lake are also unavailable; however ALMS volunteers took composite readings to a water depth of 18 m in 2006 indicating that the lake is at least this deep.
+A bathymetric map of the lake is shown in Figure 1.
+The maximum depth of this lake is 18.59m (61 ft); mean depth data are unavailable.

-The town of Wainwright, with a population of and the Canadian Forces Wainwright are located approximately 20 km northwest of Clear Lake.
-Together Clear Lake, along with its larger neighbour Arm Lake, makes up a popular recreation area for the region Clear Lake has roughly 104 (Figure 1). residences on its shores, and also hosts a public beach and picnic area.
+The town of Wainwright, with a population of 5,400, and the Canadian Forces Base Wainwright are located approximately 20 km northwest of Clear Lake.
+Clear Lake, along with its larger neighbour Arm Lake, together make up a popular recreation area for the region.
+Clear Lake has roughly 104 residences on its shores, and also hosts a public beach and picnic area.
 Popular activities on the lake include swimming, boating, and fishing.
 During the ALMS sampling in the summer of 2006, resident lake users reported that large aquatic plants (known as macrophytes) have been increasing in the lake over the years.
 Because there are no long-term records it is difficult to say for certain if macrophyte cover has increased in the lake, but increasing nutrients and water clarity in some lakes can cause an increase in aquatic plant cover.

 Figure 1.
-Photos of Clear Lake, Alberta, taken by Chris Volk.
+Bathymetric map of Clear Lake, AB.